ajrouvoet/jvm.agda/README.md

 on bytecode, culminating in an intrinsically-typed compiler for a language with structured control-flow.

+## Browsing the code

+We included a html version of the code that hyperlinks definitions in `doc/`.

 ## Type-checking the code

 This repository relies heavily on Agda's instance search to get overloaded syntax